|Go to verse:|

 The list of practices in Deuteronomy 18:10-11 is not exhaustive, but it is indicative of the way culture will go if the people do not know God and the truth He provides about the visible and invisible world.
 There is a lot of overlap in the practices listed below, and that is understandable because although different demonic arts have specific differences, there is a lot of overlap, just as in English, concepts like “magic,” “sorcery,” and “witchcraft,” have a lot of overlap.
 The point of the list is that it gives us enough information to be clear that God wants to be our only God and our only source of supernatural information.
 Getting information from the Devil always in some way ends in harm, and God knows that.

-[For more on the Messiah’s future kingdom on earth, the Millennial Kingdom, see Appendix 3, “Christ’s Future Kingdom on Earth”].(top)
+[For more on the Messiah’s future kingdom on earth, the Millennial Kingdom, see Appendix 5: “Christ’s Future Kingdom on Earth.”
+For more on how the future will unfold from this present age to the Millennial Kingdom to the Everlasting Kingdom, see commentary on Revelation 21:1.](top)

 “makes his son or his daughter to pass through the fire.”
 The reference to passing children through the fire is widespread in the Old Testament but is not well understood (cp.
 Lev.
 18:21; 2 Kings 16:3; 17:17; 21:6; 23:10; Jer.
 32:35; Ezek.
 16:21; 20:26, 31; 23:37).
 At least three times it is associated with the god Moloch (Lev.
 18:21; 2 Kings 23:10; and Jer.
 32:35), and twice it is associated with divination (2 Kings 17:17; 21:6).
 It is quite possible that the practice varied in different times and cultures.